 Intellectuals always worry about the decline of literary culture.
-Much like racists opine over an all-white, all-fantastic Britain that never was, they assume there was a golden age of books—a time when the massed ranks of the workforce were reading Dostoevsky and Kafka and arguing about the use of symbolism in late-period Henry James while jostling through the factory gates.
+Much like racists opine over an all-white, all-fantastic Britain that never was, they assume there was a golden age for the Good Book – a time when the massed ranks of the workforce were reading Dostoevsky and Kafka, arguing about the use of symbolism in late-period Henry James while jostling through the factory gates.

 But shitty stuff has always outsold the highbrow.
 Around the time Herman Melville was writing his masterpiece about a whale hunt and the inscrutability of the universe, most readers were devouring crappy bodice-rippers about heroines in trouble.
 Only a few thousand copies of Moby Dick were ever sold during the author's lifetime.